FindMySchool LogoFindMySchool

 The latest Ofsted inspection graded the school Good across all areas, with effective safeguarding.
 The school places clear emphasis on inclusion, personal development, and enrichment, including a published weekly club timetable and a structured approach to anti-bullying.

 Applications are made through Salford City Council’s coordinated admissions process.
-For September 2026 entry, the published timeline states applications open on 01 September 2025 and close on 31 October 2025, with offers available to view on 02 March 2026 for on-time online applications.
+For Year 7 entry in September 2027 in Salford, applications close on 31 October 2026, with offers issued on 1 March 2027.

 The most recent admissions data available here indicates oversubscription, with more applications than offers and an applications-to-offers ratio above 2 to 1.
 In practice, this means meeting the highest priority criteria in the admissions arrangements becomes important.